-VW tells court it did not break rules over dieselgate disclosure
+VW tells court it did not break rules over 'dieselgate' disclosure

 HANOVER, Germany (Reuters) - Volkswagen’s (VOWG_p.DE) bosses missed warning signs ahead of its diesel emissions scandal, but did not break market rules by delaying the disclosure of its problems, the carmaker’s lawyers said in a submission to a German court reviewed by Reuters.

-Investors from around the world are seeking 9 billion euros ($11 billion) in damages from Volkswagen (VW), which they say didn’t inform shareholders quickly enough over its use of illegal software to cheat U.S. tests on diesel engine emissions.
+Investors from around the world are seeking 9 billion euros ($11 billion) in damages from Volkswagen (VW), which they say did not inform shareholders quickly enough over its use of illegal software to cheat U.S. tests on diesel engine emissions.

 About 1,600 lawsuits, nearly all from institutional investors, have been lodged at a regional court in Braunschweig near VW’s Wolfsburg headquarters, seeking damages over the sharp fall in VW shares that followed its admission of wrongdoing.